If you’ve ever searched for how to make money online, you’ve probably come across the idea of blogging for money.

 If you decide to go with SiteGround like me, just click here to sign up for your hosting plan.

-You can upgrade easily later on if you start another site.
+You can upgrade easily later on if you do start another site, or if you start to get a lot of traffic and outgrow the starter plan.

 Click ‘get started’ on your chosen plan.